Nitesh-Nandan/my-mailer/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/Nitesh-Nandan/my-mailer)

-**Note:** On Vercel, file storage (`contact_submissions/`) won't persist.
-Email notifications will work fine.
-For production, consider using a database.
+**Note:** This app is optimized for Vercel - contact submissions are sent via email only (no file storage needed).

 ## License